microsoft/powerbi-client-angular/CONTRIBUTING.md

 Navigate to the cloned directory

-Navigate to the *Angular* workspace folder:
+Navigate to the *Angular\powerbi-client-angular* workspace folder:
 ```
-cd Angular
+cd Angular\powerbi-client-angular
 ```

 Install local dependencies: